Empirical-org-Archive/Quill-Grammar/README.md

 So, in your local dev environment for the LMS, run `rails c` to fireup a rails console.

-In the console type:
+You'll need the `SECRET` for your firebase app, which you can get by going to the admin panel of the firebase app and visiting the `secrets` page.
+Use that `SECRET` in the command below, typed into the rails console -

 ```
- FirebaseApp.create :name => "quillgrammarstaging", :secret => "Secret key from firebase"
+ FirebaseApp.create :name => "quillgrammarstaging", :secret => SECRET
 ```

-If you need your secret key, go to the `secrets` page of your firebase app admin panel.
 Once you've created a FirebaseApp instance in the console, take that 'name' value and plug it into the `firebaseApp` field of your `development.config.json` file, e.g. `"firebaseApp": "quillgrammarstaging"`.